Words by: Eleni Nikoloulia, Denny Kallivoka & Simon Difford

 Kylix Fine Wines & Spirits

 Karneadou 20, Central Athens, 106 75, Greece

 A beautiful store with a fabulous wine selection.
 Head up the spiral staircase to the galleried mezzanine level for one of the best ranges of spirits and liqueurs in Athens.

 Handily close to Syntagma Square, Matsoukas boasts over 30 labels of beer from Greek microbreweries.
 Ask for Nisos, Yellow Donkey and Septem beers.

-The two hotels we stay in whilst in Athens - 360 Degrees and A For Athens share the same owner and both overlook Monastiraki Square with panoramic views of the Acropolis.
-Both are modern styled hotels topped by roof top bars which are popular with locals and have something of a clubby vibe at weekends.
+Two of the four hotels we stay at and recommend in Athens share the same owner and overlook Monastiraki Square with panoramic views of the Acropolis - 360 Degrees and A For Athens.
+They are modern in style and both are crowned by roof top bars which are popular with locals and have something of a clubby vibe at weekends.
 Depending on how much you value a quiet night's sleep, you may want to ask for one of the back rooms rather than overlook the square.
 That said you'll miss out on a view of the Acropolis and watching the ever changing street scene below.
 Neither hotel is posh but they are spotlessly clean, comfortable and represent great value for money.
 They also have the friendliest staff of any hotel we've stayed in.
 Best of all, you can breakfast whilst overlooking the Acropolis.

 The nearest airport is Athens International Airport "Eleftherios Venizelos" (ATH) which is approximately 40 minutes' taxi ride away from the city centre - but allow at least an hour.
 Flights from London take a little over 3 hours and Greece is 2 hours ahead of the UK.